The gallery tab shows only items with images. Click the thumbnails to enlarge. |

 Owner Comments

-Critique: The very first "early" sovereign that I acquired.
-Not a very high grade, but an absolutely beautiful example of this date.
+The 1820 coin is especially interesting, since many varieties have been identified based on the size, shape, spacing, and tilt of the numerals in the date.
+My coin shown above is the most common variety of all, having normal size numerals spaced evenly, and an open 2.
+This is the very first "early" sovereign that I acquired.
+It's not a very high grade, but still an absolutely beautiful example of this date.
 Eye appeal is the main factor in my purchasing decisions, not grade.
 That tends to hurt me in competition, since I pass up a large number of mint state coins that are completely lacking eye appeal.
 Sometimes it's painful to make that decision, but I'm a firm believer in what Q. David Bowers always says, "Buy the coin, NOT the holder!"

 Owner Comments